OpenEvalProject/evals/manuscripts/elife-99389/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00hj8s172 Columbia Center for Translational Immunology, Department of Medicine, Columbia University Medical Center, Columbia University New York United States
+1. Columbia Center for Translational Immunology, Department of Medicine, Columbia University Medical Center, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-2. https://ror.org/03660jn93 Department of Immunology, Department of Biochemistry and Molecular Biology, Mayo Clinic Phoenix United States
+2. Department of Immunology, Department of Biochemistry and Molecular Biology, Mayo Clinic Phoenix United States ([ROR:03660jn93](https://ror.org/03660jn93))
-3. https://ror.org/039zxt351 San Raffaele Hospital Milan Italy
+3. San Raffaele Hospital Milan Italy ([ROR:039zxt351](https://ror.org/039zxt351))
-4. https://ror.org/00hj8s172 Department of Microbiology and Immunology, Columbia University Medical Center, Columbia University New York United States
+4. Department of Microbiology and Immunology, Columbia University Medical Center, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-5. https://ror.org/00hj8s172 Department of Surgery, Columbia University Medical Center, Columbia University New York United States
+5. Department of Surgery, Columbia University Medical Center, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))

 † Corresponding author

 ## Abstract

 Human immune system (HIS) mice constructed in various ways are widely used for investigations of human immune responses to pathogens, transplants, and immunotherapies.
-In HIS mice that generate T cells de novo from hematopoietic progenitors, T cell-dependent multisystem autoimmune disease occurs, most rapidly when the human T cells develop in the native NOD.Cg- Prkdc scid Il2rg tm1Wjl (NSG) mouse thymus, where negative selection is abnormal.
+In HIS mice that generate T cells de novo from hematopoietic progenitors, T cell-dependent multisystem autoimmune disease occurs, most rapidly when the human T cells develop in the native NOD.Cg- Prkdcscid Il2rgtm1Wjl (NSG) mouse thymus, where negative selection is abnormal.
 Disease develops very late when human T cells develop in human fetal thymus grafts, where robust negative selection is observed.
-We demonstrate here that PD-1 + CD4 + peripheral (Tph) helper-like and follicular (Tfh) helper-like T cells developing in HIS mice can induce autoimmune disease.
+We demonstrate here that PD-1+CD4+ peripheral (Tph) helper-like and follicular (Tfh) helper-like T cells developing in HIS mice can induce autoimmune disease.
 Tfh-like cells were more prominent in HIS mice with a mouse thymus, in which the highest levels of IgG were detected in plasma, compared to those with a human thymus.
 While circulating IgG and IgM antibodies were autoreactive to multiple mouse antigens, in vivo depletion of B cells and antibodies did not delay the development of autoimmune disease.
 Conversely, adoptive transfer of enriched Tfh- or Tph-like cells induced disease and autoimmunity-associated B cell phenotypes in recipient mice containing autologous human APCs without T cells.
 Tfh/Tph cells from mice with a human thymus expanded and induced disease more rapidly than those originating in a murine thymus, implicating HLA-restricted T cell-APC interactions in this process.
 Since Tfh, Tph, autoantibodies, and lymphopenia-induced proliferation (LIP) have all been implicated in various forms of human autoimmune disease, the observations here provide a platform for the further dissection of human autoimmune disease mechanisms and therapies.

 ## Introduction